 Having to struggle through stacks of papers, jumbled drawers, tangled wires and boxes of stuff sitting around, may not seem like a big deal, but it’s a real physical burden when you consider the time spent hunting for things that should be easy to find, but aren’t.

-Then there is the mental burden.
-Whether you consciously realize it or not, clutter may be stressing everyone out.
+Disorganized spaces can cause confusion and mental burden.
+Whether you consciously realize it or not, clutter may stress everyone out.

 Here are many ways to organize your work spaces.

 Get It Off the Floor